 You might miss the support from the doctors and nurses at the hospital.
-Some people say they feel a bit abandoned as they see their hospital team less frequent than before.
+Some people say they feel a bit abandoned as they see their hospital team less frequently than before.

 Your feelings when you have advanced cancer

-If your cancer is very advanced and you are facing the possibility of dying, all these feelings are likely to be more intense.
-They will take on a different meaning.
+Your feelings are likely to be more intense if your cancer is very advanced and you are facing the possibility of dying.
+And they will take on a different meaning.